weprovide/valet-plus/readme.md

 valet elasticsearch install
 ```

-It will run on the default port `9200`.
+It will run on the default port `9200`, and is accessible at [http://elasticsearch.dev/](http://elasticsearch.dev/).

 ## Git Tower